William M. Orr

 • Represented FIGS, a medical apparel company, and its co-founders against Lanham Act false advertising, intentional interference, and unfair competition claims brought by the industry incumbent, resulting in a full and complete defense verdict following a three-week federal jury trial.

-• Represented Bank of America, Merrill Lynch, and other entities in litigation in New York state courts brought by an insurer seeking billions of dollars on claims arising out of the purchase and sale of mortgage-backed securities.
+• Represented Bank of America and Merrill Lynch in litigation in New York state courts brought by an insurer seeking billions of dollars on claims arising out of the purchase and sale of mortgage-backed securities.

 • Represented Bank of America in litigation in New York federal court brought by investors on claims arising out of the purchase and sale of mortgage-backed securities.